iShiBin/info5100/assignments/Assignment3.md

 }
 ```

-So, the right version is as below.
+So, the right version is as below. (result 1)

 ```java
 class Clock {